Chapter 18. Production Rollout Checklist¶

 F["Ops readiness"] --> H

-A very common mistake is to launch a system while hoping to "add proper traces later".
+A very common mistake is to roll out while hoping to "add proper traces later".

 Before production, you should be confident that: